leeyawnz/DevSecOps/Ansible/README.md

 </br>

 ## Accessing a Remote Server with a Controller Server
-Taking advantage of SSH, we can access different servers remotely to configure them from a controller server.
+Taking advantage of SSH, we can access different servers remotely from a controller server.
 This is done manually or by using ssh-copy-id to make sure that all servers have the public key that was given by the controller server.
+This is key for Ansible as we can now configure remote servers using a single controller server.

 </br>